SmartGiftEngineering/ssm-output-to-s3/README.md

 ###### `s3-file`

-The path for the S3 file
+The S3 path for the output file

 ###### `ssm-additional-paths`